bombay1982/installiX/README.txt

 Script will install most important packages from programmer point of view.
 Script is designed to work with fresh Ubuntu 15.10.
 Checked on 08/11/2015

 Script will be rewritten in Python to increase fuinctionality in the future however I use bash for this.
-I also think to use "zenity" for better user experience if I leave it in bash
+I also plan to use "zenity" for better user experience in bash.

 Installation instruction:
 --------------------------